datacarpentry/shell-genomics/_episodes/04-redirection.md

 ~~~
 {: .output}

+> ## Exercise
+> a) How many different sample load dates are there?
+> b) How many samples were loaded on each date?
+>
+>> ## Solution
+>>
+>>
+> {: .solution}
+{: .challenge}

-#### Can we sort the file by PAIRED/SINGLE and save it to a new file?
+#### Can we sort the file by library layout and save that sorted information to a new file?

+We might want to re-order our entire metadata table so that all of the paired-end samples appear
-   We can use the `-k` option for sort to specify which column to sort on.
-Note that this does something
+together and all of the single-end samples appear together.
+We can use the `-k` (key) flag for `sort` to
-   similar to cut's `-f` option.
+sort based on a particular column.
+This is similar to the `-f` flag for `cut`.

+Let's sort based on the third column (`-k3`) and redirect our output to a new file.

 ~~~
 $ sort -k3 SraRunTable.txt > SraRunTable_sorted_by_layout.txt
 ~~~
 {: .bash}

-#### Can we extract only paired end records into a new file?
+#### Can we extract only paired-end records into a new file?

+We also might want to extract the information for all samples that meet a specific criterion
+(for example, are paired-end) and put those lines of our table in a new file.
+First, we need
+to check to make sure that the pattern we're searching for ("PAIRED") only appears in the column
-   Do we know PAIRED only occurs in column 4?
-We know there are only two in the file, so let's check.
+where we expect it to occur (column 3).
+We know from earlier that there are only two paired-end
+samples in the file, so we can `grep` for "PAIRED" and see how many results we get.

 ~~~
 $ grep PAIRED SraRunTable.txt | wc -l